mramdass/Message_Digest_Detective/README.md

 ### Installing

 Clone/Download this respository.
 Note that the '.zip' files in this repository are placeholders as it is very large.
-From the Combo DVD, place the appropriate named '.zip' file with in the appropriate directory.
+From the Combo DVD, place the appropriate named '.zip' file in the appropriate directory.
 Then run split.py to generate the remaining '.zip' files as mentioned in 'Getting Started'.

 ### To Run
 ```